Tim Uppal

 Tim Singh Uppal (born November 14, 1974) is a Canadian politician, banker, and radio host who is the member for Edmonton Gateway in the Parliament of Canada following the 2025 Canadian election.
 He served as the Conservative Member of Parliament for Edmonton—Sherwood Park from 2008 to 2015.
 On July 15, 2013, Uppal was moved from Minister of State for Democratic Reform to the portfolio of Minister of State (Multiculturalism).
+In 2022, Uppal was named Deputy Leader of the Opposition and Deputy Leader of the Conservative Party.

 Uppal's riding was abolished ahead of the 2015 election, and he opted to transfer to the newly created riding of Edmonton Mill Woods.
 He lost to Liberal candidate Amarjeet Sohi, but won the seat from Sohi in the 2019 election.
 He was re-elected in 2021.

-In 2022, Uppal was named Deputy Leader of the Opposition and Deputy Leader of the Conservative Party.

 Early life

 Uppal was born on November 14, 1974, in the city of New Westminster, in the Lower Mainland region of British Columbia, and was raised in Edmonton, Alberta.
 His family were Sikhs who emigrated from Punjab, India.
 From 1992 to 1997, he was executive producer and host of a radio show on CKER in Edmonton.
 In 2004, he became a residential mortgage manager at TD Canada Trust.
 Uppal is the founder and president of the South Edmonton Youth Group and has been a member of the Capital Health, Community Health Council since 2001.
 For several years, he was an active member of the Sherwood Park Chamber of Commerce and the Sherwood Park Rotary Club.
 He was also a founding member of the Edmonton Police Community Advisory Council.